 Use a design which is planned for the specific site.

-Use quality materials which approach the level of quality present in older buildings in Tampa Heights.
+Use quality materials which approach the level of quality present on older buildings in Seminole Heights.

 Utilize construction methods and techniques which allow quality design and detailing to be realized.